NerdAmethyst/Nad-MC-Mod-List/README.md

 # **Nad-s-Mod-List**

-Personal list of mods, shader, data packs, & resource packs I use for Minecraft gameplay.
+Personal list of mods, shaders, data packs, & resource packs I use for Minecraft gameplay.

-## Labels
-- 🟢 = Frequent Updates & Use / Essential
-- 🟡 = Moderate Updates & Use / Fairly Essential
-- 🟠 = Rare Use & Updates / Fairly Optional
-- 🔴 = Occasional Use/Irregular Updates / Mostly Optional<br>

----

-- ✅ = In use
-- ⏺️ = Waiting for Update
-- ❌ = Unused

 ---